aDataMage/Loan_Analysis_sql/Insights/Risk Assesment/risk_factor_analysis.md

 ## **Business Recommendations**

 - Place more emphasis on Debt to Income Ratio and less on a person Credit History
+- Lower entry for people with no previous default and Low DTI

 ## **Next Steps**